buildpacks/docs/content/docs/features/dockerfiles.md

 together.
 Whereas buildpacks are optimized for creating layers that are efficient and logically mapped to the dependencies that they provide, Dockerfiles are the most-used and best-understood mechanism for constructing base images and installing OS-level dependencies for containers.
-The CNB Dockerfiles feature allows Dockerfiles to "provide" dependencies that buildpacks "require" through a shared [build plan](TODO), by introducing the concept of image extensions ([**experimental**](#risks)).
+The CNB Dockerfiles feature allows Dockerfiles to "provide" dependencies that buildpacks "require" through a shared [build plan][TODO], by introducing the concept of image extensions ([**experimental**](#risks)).

 ## What are image extensions?